 We recognize that supporting these programs requires significant research and development capital, which involves a certain degree of risk.
 We're committed to spending capital to deliver improved performance in this area, and we're also exploring pooling resources with other companies for more efficient technology analysis and development.

 Part of our partnership strategy is centered on looking beyond Chesapeake's core upstream business and exploring opportunities with our midstream and downstream providers and the end users of our fuel.

-In support of this commitment, we established our NEV team.
-This dedicated, cross-functional group explores and advances emerging technologies in low carbon energies to both support our net zero goal and help us capitalize on a lower carbon future.
-These possible investments, including geothermal, CCS, geologic energy storage and natural gas-derived fuels like low carbon hydrogen and ammonia, offer new ways for Chesapeake to enhance our strategies and diversify our portfolio.
+These possible investments including geothermal, CCS, geologic energy storage and natural gas-derived fuels like low carbon hydrogen and ammonia, offer new ways for Chesapeake to enhance our strategies and diversify our portfolio.

-As we invest capital in NEV projects, we do so with a goal of:
+As we invest capital in emerging technologies, we do so with a goal of:

-Maintaining positive return propositions and improving revenue generation
+Maintaining positive return propositions and improving revenue generation operational expertise

-Leveraging technical and operational expertise
+Leveraging technical and